GVR Report cover U.S. Long Term Care Market Size, Share & Trends Report

 Market Concentration & Characteristics

 The industry is experiencing a high degree of innovation.
-Companies actively use developed approaches and innovative launches to gain a larger market share.
+Companies are actively involved in developed approaches and innovative launches to gain a larger market share.
 In August 2023, Hackensack Meridian Health (HMH) expanded its partnership with Google Cloud to use generative AI tools for improving caregiver and patient experiences.
 This collaboration integrates Google Cloud's Vertex AI with HMH's Ekam data platform to automate administrative tasks, support clinical decision-making, and personalize patient care.
 The initiative aims to reduce clinician burnout, enhance direct patient interactions, and improve diagnostics and treatment planning for better patient outcomes and operational efficiency.

 U.S. Long Term Care Industry Dynamics

-“Sonida ended the year with two additional transactions, further positioning the company for success in 2025 and beyond.
+“Sonida ended the year with two additional transactions further positioning the company for success in 2025 and beyond.
 The Company continues to execute on its growth strategy through creative deal structuring and expansion of its best-in-class operating platform to aggressively and strategically invest in high-quality communities at exceptionally attractive valuations.”

 The industry is subject to a complex set of regulations.
 CMS remains the central federal agency overseeing LTC facilities certified for Medicare and Medicaid reimbursement.
 In 2023, CMS took a landmark step by proposing the nation’s first mandatory staffing minimums for nursing homes, mandating specific hours per resident per day from registered nurses and nurse aides alongside 24/7 RN coverage.
 CMS also continues to refine the Five-Star Quality Rating System to enhance transparency and incorporate new indicators such as abuse reports and more rigorous inspection criteria.